Foundations of regular variation on topological spaces: Random measures and point processes

 \end{example}

-\paragraph{Independently marked processes} Consider counting measures on the product $\YY\times\XX$ of two Polish spaces, where the first component designates the position and the second the mark of a point.
-Let $\zetap$ be a finite point process on $\YY$, and let
+\paragraph{Independently marked processes with scaling applied to the marks. } Consider counting measures on the product $\YY\times\XX$ of two Polish spaces, where the first component designates the position and the second component is the mark of a point.
+Let

-be an \emph{independently marled point process}, where $\xi_1,\xi_2,\ldots$ are independent copies of a random element $\xi$ in $\XX$, which is said to be the typical mark.
-The point process $\zetap$ is said to be the ground process.
-If $\zetap(\YY)$ is integrable, then
+be a finite point process on $\YY$ (that is, $\zetap(\YY)$ is almost surely finite).
+We call $\zetap$ the \emph{ground process} and let